Phone: (714) 484-7000 Ext: 48164

 Contains DE requirements and explanation of DE readiness for online/hybrid courses.

-The login to Blackboard, a course management system, to obtain class materials and interactive tools.
+The login to Canvas, a course management system, to obtain class materials and interactive tools.

-To login to blackboard you will need a username and password.
+To login to Canvas you will need a username and password.
 Your username is the symbol “@” and your Banner ID Number.

 - Dr. Tony Sanchez’s resource page